MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-7-eos-faq/troubleshoot-extended-security-updates-issues.md

 #### Additional steps

-If the preceding steps don't resolve the problem, do this on the affected computer:
+If the preceding steps don't resolve the problem, follow these steps on the affected computer:

 1. Copy the component-based servicing (CBS) log file (C:\Windows\Logs\CBS\CBS.log).
 2. Contact [Microsoft Support](https://support.microsoft.com/contactus/), and provide this log file.